 Reviews and experimental or poetic responses related to exhibitions, performances, happenings, and other arts events

 Interviews with artists and creators (written, audio, or video formats)

 Writing is published on an ongoing basis and writers are paid ($25-50) based on the type of piece contributed, and our current funding status.

 To learn more, or to submit a pitch, contact

 Jason Judd is a Curator at University Galleries of Illinois State University in Normal, Illinois.
 Previously he was Art Editor for Bite Magazine (online, non-profit project) and Co-Director of Make-Space (a Chicago based artist-run organization) from 2010 to 2015.
 He has also served as Registrar at the Rockford Art Museum, Exhibitions Assistant at Chicago Artists Coalition, and Curatorial Intern at Gallery 400, University of Illinois Chicago.

 Samantha Comerford is the assistant curator of decorative arts at the Illinois State Museum.
 She recently graduated with an art history degree from Illinois State University where she helped to co-found the Bloomington-Normal Arts Collective (now Sight Specific), and ran extra\ordinary/space, an alternative art space, out of her apartment.
 She has had experience at the Frye Art Museum, James Harris Gallery, and MOHAI in Seattle as well as University Galleries and cometogetherspace in Bloomington-Normal.

-Maggie Kunze is an artist, writer, and poet, who earned her BFA in Painting from Illinois State University in 2016.
-Kunze currently lives and works in Normal, IL, where she is the Curator of the McLean County Arts Center.
+Maggie Morton is an artist, writer, and poet, who earned her BFA in Painting from Illinois State University in 2016.
+Morton currently lives and works in Normal, IL, where she is the Curator of the McLean County Arts Center.
 She also serves as a Regional Editor for Sixty Inches From Center.